 Easy Homemade Cinnamon Raisin Bagels

-The issue is that with any sort of yeast recipe there are so many recipes for the same thing; sort of like chocolate chip cookie recipes.
+The issue is that with any sort of yeast recipe is that there are so many recipes for the same thing; sort of like chocolate chip cookie recipes.

 Some recipes really over-complicate things compared to others, when the end result should be the same.
 A cookie should really just be a cookie, or in this case, a bagel.